Brand guidelines

 RGB 220, 26, 50

 Solid fills only — buttons, badges, dots — always with white text on top.
+Identical in both themes.

 Red hover --accent-hover